redhat-developer/app-services-sdk-js/packages/api-mock/README.md

 CUSTOM_HOST - custom url used in returned data. default http://localhost RESOURCE_OWNER - provide custom owner value as we do not have ability to detect it in mock.
 For example: `RESOURCE_OWNER=wtrocki_kafka_devexp yarn start`

-TODO - provide arguments in CLI to override those values

 ## Build container

 ```